openvinotoolkit/training_extensions/QUICK_START_GUIDE.md

 ```

-For example, that is how we can change learning rate and batch size:
+For example, that is how we can change the learning rate and the batch size:

 ```bash
 (otx) ...$ otx train otx/algorithms/detection/configs/detection/mobilenetv2_ssd/template.yaml --train-data-roots <path/to/train/root> --val-data-roots <path/to/val/root> params --learning_parameters.batch_size 16 --learning_parameters.learning_rate 0.001